Terms and Conditions of Business

 We request that you give us 24 hours notice of any repeat prescription required.

 If requested we will supply a prescription which can be dispensed by a third party (e.g. a local chemist).
 As with prescriptions dispensed by ourselves we will require at least 24 hours notice.
-We will only issue prescriptions on our own letterhead and these can be collected in person after 5pm the following day, for which there will be a nominal charge of £12.50, which covers among other things the cost of the veterinary surgeon’s time to check your records, confirm the medication requested is still appropriate for your pet.
+We will only issue prescriptions on our own letterhead and these can be collected in person after 5pm the following day, for which there will be a nominal charge, which covers among other things the cost of the veterinary surgeon’s time to check your records, confirm the medication requested is still appropriate for your pet.

 Any person may request price information on any prescription only medicine that we stock.
 It is our policy that this request is made in writing.
 We will endeavour to respond to your request with a written reply within two working days of receipt of your request.